 With the change from SAS 70 to SOC reports, there are now several types of reports that can be issued.
 Below is a brief summary of each of these SOC reports:

 A SOC 1 report examines internal controls at a service organization that impact a user entity’s (your customers) controls over financial reporting.
 This report is only to be issued when an auditor of your customer needs to gain comfort with your controls to be able to issue audited financial statements.
 This report can only be used by the auditors of user entities and user entities’ management.

 Within SOC 1 reporting, there are Type 1 and Type 2 reports.
 The Type 1 report identifies the controls at a service organization but does not perform any testing to determine if the controls are operating effectively.
 Type 2 reports identify the controls and report on the operating effectiveness of these controls based on the testing performed.

-    The SOC 2 report can cover any or all of these principles.
+The AT 101 SOC 2 report can cover any or all of these principles.
 A SOC 2 report is typically provided to customers to give them comfort over the controls surrounding the trust service principles.
-Similar to SOC 1 reporting both Type 1 and Type 2 reports are available within SOC 2 reporting.
+Similar to SOC 1 reporting, both Type 1 and Type 2 reports are available within SOC 2 reporting.

 SOC 3 Report